stan-dev/stan-dev.github.io/index.md

   creditlink:
 ---

+## Announcing StanCon 2023

+Registration is open for [StanCon 2023](/events/stancon2023/), an **all-in-person** conference being held at the Washington University in St. Louis!

 ## About Stan
 Stan is a state-of-the-art platform for statistical modeling and high-performance statistical computation.
 Thousands of users rely